XpressAI/SparkCyclone/README.md

 ## Clustering / resource support

-A variety of options are available:
+A variety of options are available - not tested with YARN yet.

 ```
 # for Driver, a VE is not needed (at least not yet)